jaszmine/jaszmine/README.md

 ### Some stuff about me
 - 🔭 I'm currently studying Computer Science at UT Dallas
-- ⚛️ I have an interest in the field of Quantum Computing
+- ⚛️ I have an interest in the field of Quantum Computing & Aerospace!
 - 🌱 I like plants :)
 - 😀 I enjoy building and learning new things!